GowriSankar-JG/Machine-Learning-using-R/README.md

 # Machine-Learning-using-R
-Optical Character recognition using SVM
+Some Machine learning algorithms using R programming.